Skip to content

 Revolutionizing ATM Cash Withdrawals in India

-Discover How India' UPI Payments System is Revolutionizing Cardless Cash Withdrawal Technology!
+Discover How India's UPI Payments System is Revolutionizing Cardless Cash Withdrawal Technology!

 India is assuming the role of a global leader in payments thanks to its constant innovations, as the industry is always evolving.
 The Unified Payment Interface (UPI), its real time payment system, is a great success story and a brilliant illustration of these advancements.
 Yet UPI isn't the only one affected.
 The National Payments Council of India (NPCI) has introduced a new product called Interoperable Cardless Cash Withdrawal (ICCW), based on the UPI ecosystem.